 - Add the chopped tomatoes, reserving the wedges, tomato purée and 100ml hot water.

 - Simmer for 10-15 minutes on a medium heat until thickened – add a little extra water if it’s too dry.
-Add the tomato wedges, season and simmer for 5 minutes until the wedges are soft but still holding their shape.
+Next add the tomato wedges, season and simmer for 5 minutes until the wedges are soft but still holding their shape.

-- Serve with rice and a sprinkling of fresh coriander!
+- Serve with rice and as well as sprinkling of fresh coriander!